adnammit/notes/javascript.md

     - for two identical objects, they will fail comparison of either type.
     - if two objects share the same reference (they point to the same object) then they are equivalent via both loose and strict comparison

-### DATA TYPES
-* Numeric
-* String
-* Boolean

-### VARIABLES
-* always declare your variables, but we'll talk about undeclared variables anyway.
-* variables can be declared and assigned on the same line
-    ```javascript
-        var price, quantity, total;
-        price = 10.99;
-        quantity = 291;
-        total = price * quantity;

-        var price = 5, quantity = 291;
-        var total = price * quantity;
-    ```
-* undeclared variables do not use the `var` or `let` keyword
-    - undeclared variables are always global
-    ```javascript
-        function foo() {
-            y = 1; // throws an error in strict mode
-            var z = 2;
-        }
-        foo();
-        console.log(y); // 1
-        console.log(z); // throws reference error
-    ```
-* variables declared with `var` keyword:
-    - `var` declares a variable, optionally assigning it to a value
-    - default value is `undefined`
-    - re-declaring a variable does not cause it to lose its value (unless you also assign it a value)
-    - scope is set to "execution context"
-        * if a var is declared within a function, its scope is that function
-        * if a var is declared outside of a function, its scope is global
-* `let` keyword:
-    - declares a block-scope variable, optionally assigning it to a value
-    ```javascript
-        let x = 10;
-        if(true) {
-            let x = 20;
-            console.log(x); //20
-        }
-        console.log(x); //10
-    ```
-    - does not create a property on the global object
-    ```javascript
-        var x = 'hello';
-        let y = 'world';
-        console.log(this.x); //'global'
-        console.log(this.y); //undefined
-    ```
-* differences between variable types:
-    - declared variables are created before any code is executed
-    - undeclared variables do not exist until the code assigning them is executed
-    - declared variables are non-configurable properties of their execution context and thus, cannot be deleted
-    - undeclared variables are configurable and can be deleted
-* variable hoisting:
-    - because declared variables are processed before any code is executed, declaring them anywhere in code is equivalent to declaring them at the top of the function or script.
-    - hoisting only affects the variable's instantiation, not its value assignment, which will occur when the line of code where value assignment takes place is reached.
-    - to be as clear as possible about the scope of variables, you should declare all variables at the top of the code block.
-    ```javascript
-        function do_the_thing() {
-            console.log(bar); // undefined
-            var bar = 12;
-            console.log(bar); // 12
-        }
-        // this is understood as:
-        function do_the_thing() {
-            var bar;
-            console.log(bar); // undefined
-            bar = 12;
-            console.log(bar); // 12
-        }
-    ```

 ## CONDITIONS AND LOOPS
 #### CONDITIONS